OpenDataPoint/ahref_api/README.md

 	--header 'x-rapidapi-key: fd3f1114b1msh3d69719929fe501p1f1b72jsn2432d43bd3d1'

  # Response
- ### json

  {
   "domain": "facebook.com",
   "domain_rating": 100,
   "ahrefs_rank": 1
 }

-This endpoint provides a quick way to assess the authority and popularity of a domain in the eyes of Ahrefs 🏆.
+### This endpoint provides a quick way to assess the authority and popularity of a domain in the eyes of Ahrefs 🏆.
 Use it to compare websites, evaluate link prospects, or track your own domain's progress over time!